swiftdiaries/cisco-kubeflow-starter-pack/README.md

 # Cisco Kubeflow Starter Pack

-This repository is a starter pack of several machine learning apps that use [Kubeflow](https://www.kubeflow.org/).
+This repository is a starter pack of machine learning apps that use [Kubeflow](https://www.kubeflow.org/) **and** are ready to run on Cisco UCS ML servers.
 More apps will be added as and when they become ready.

 ## List of apps